rrDumpTruck/Obsidian.Vault/Lore Rules.md

 -Heart(Convergence)

 A Fissure
+Occasionally

+A Fracture
-Occasionally an event takes place where an Artery is burst or
+Occasionally an event takes place where an Artery is burst or ruptured in some way, a Fracture takes place, usually destroying anything in a very large radius.
+The open wound will continue to heal over time, sending more Juice to that area trying to repair it.
+These events are rare, and have been the arriving point of The Herald in Opportunity.

 ---
 <span style="color:#ff0000">Setting Specific Adjectives</span>